jedevc/afnom-missing-semester/_2023/lec4_command-line.md

 1. Edit your SSH server config by doing  `sudo vim /etc/ssh/sshd_config` and disable password authentication by editing the value of `PasswordAuthentication`.
 Disable root login by editing the value of `PermitRootLogin`.
 Restart the `ssh` service with `sudo service sshd restart`.
 Try sshing in again.
 1. (Challenge) Install [`mosh`](https://mosh.org/) in the VM and establish a connection.
 Then disconnect the network adapter of the server/VM.
 Can mosh properly recover from it?
 1. (Challenge) Look into what the `-N` and `-f` flags do in `ssh` and figure out a command to achieve background port forwarding.

+## Job control

+1. From what we have seen, we can use some `ps aux | grep` commands to get our jobs' pids and then kill them, but there are better ways to do it.
+Start a `sleep 10000` job in a terminal, background it with `Ctrl-Z` and continue its execution with `bg`.
+Now use [`pgrep`](https://www.man7.org/linux/man-pages/man1/pgrep.1.html) to find its pid and [`pkill`](http://man7.org/linux/man-pages/man1/pgrep.1.html) to kill it without ever typing the pid itself.
+(Hint: use the `-af` flags).

+1. Say you don't want to start a process until another completes.
+How would you go about it?
+In this exercise, our limiting process will always be `sleep 60 &`.
+One way to achieve this is to use the [`wait`](https://www.man7.org/linux/man-pages/man1/wait.1p.html) command.
+Try launching the sleep command and having an `ls` wait until the background process finishes.

+    However, this strategy will fail if we start in a different bash session, since `wait` only works for child processes.
+One feature we did not discuss in the notes is that the `kill` command's exit status will be zero on success and nonzero otherwise. `kill -0` does not send a signal but will give a nonzero exit status if the process does not exist.
+    Write a bash function called `pidwait` that takes a pid and waits until the given process completes.
+You should use `sleep` to avoid wasting CPU unnecessarily.

+## Terminal multiplexer

+1. Follow this `tmux` [tutorial](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) and then learn how to do some basic customizations following [these steps](https://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/).